RESOURCES FOR WRITERS

 • How to Write a Novel and How to Revise a Novel — These two “big” courses by Holly Lisle will walk you through how to draft and revise a novel via weekly lessons and worksheets.
 She also has a forum that allows students to interact with her and each other.

-• NYT bestseller Susan Dennard’s website is a treasure trove of information about writing and publishing.
+• NYT bestseller Susan Dennard’s Writing Academy is a treasure trove of information about writing and publishing.
 Don’t forget to sign up for her newsletter!

 • Writers Helping Writers series by Angela Ackerman and Becca Puglisi — I can’t recommend these books enough as handy reference guides.
 The Emotion Thesaurus will be your best friend when it comes to “showing not telling,” and The Emotional Wounds Thesaurus will help you create compelling character arcs.